michaldudzisz/ticket-booking-app/README.md

 ## Installation

-If you don't have Java and Maven on your machine, you can run `sudo apt-get install maven` in your terminal - it should download both required Maven and Java Development Kit.
+If you don't have Java and Maven on your machine, you can run `sudo apt-get install maven` (or your distro equivalent) in your terminal - it should download both required Maven and Java Development Kit.

-**Important** - in next step I assumed, that your Maven repository is located in default location which is `~/.m2/repository` for Linux - if it is different on your machine, change corresponding path in `/database/database_setup.sh` script (on Mac it should be `/Users/<user_name>/.m2/repository`)
+**Important** - in next step I assumed, that your Maven repository is located in default location which is `~/.m2/repository` for Linux - if it is different on your machine, change corresponding path in `/database/database_setup.sh` script (on Mac it should be `/Users/<user_name>/.m2/repository`).

 Next step is to run included in project script: